 While anyone with higher education debt can apply to refinance student loans, there are a couple reasons why this option tends to be more popular with grad students.

-First, in order to refinance loans at a lower interest rate, you need a positive track record of paying your debts and proof that you make enough money to pay back the loan – two things that are more common for those with graduate degrees.
+First, in order to qualify to refinance loans at a lower interest rate than what a borrower may currently have, a strong credit history that includes a positive track record of paying debts is important—and proof that you make enough money to pay back the loan (among other factors that will vary by lender).

 Want access to more student loan resources?
 Explore our student loan help center to help guide you in your debt repayment!